-The CCIO Leaders Network has been established to promote and develop current and future clinical information leaders across the NHS.
-The network is being developed in partnership with the Royal College of Physicians and the British Computer Society.
-It has been made possible thanks to the support of its network sponsors Cerner, CSC and Dell.
+The CCIO Leaders Network has been established to promote and develop chief clinical information officers across the NHS.
+The network is being developed in partnership with the Royal College of Physicians, British Computer Society and the Faculty of Medical Leadership and Management.
+It has been made possible thanks to the support of its network sponsors Cerner, Harris, InterSystems and SystemC.

 Sign-up to receive information about forthcoming events or join the CCIO Forum to contribute to discussions on clinical leadership, best practice and the professional development pathway for future CCIOs.